-• Announced funding to date: To date, more than \$30.9 million has been allocated to Montana in 2022 for capping orphaned oil and gas wells and reclaiming abandoned mine lands and \$12.1 million has been allocated to cleaning up Superfund and brownfield sites.
+Announced funding to date: To date, approximately \$30.9 million has been allocated to Montana in 2022 and 2023 for capping orphaned oil and gas wells and reclaiming abandoned mine lands and \$12.6 million has been allocated to cleaning up brownfield sites.

-For more information, click here to see a map of funding and here to see a map of projects announced in your community through the Bipartisan Infrastructure Law.
+For more information, click here to see a map of funding and announced projects in your community through the Bipartisan Infrastructure Law.